Why Use A Recruiting Agency To Search For Jobs In Korea

 Please be advised: The public school programs (EPIK & SMOE) will only accept the same person’s application once; meaning, teachers who pursue jobs in this area of the market can only submit one application per semester.
 Why?
 EPIK & SMOE issue jobs from a central office that coordinate job placement with recruiting companies.
 Once you’ve been submitted your name and number automatically go on file and if you’re submitted again by another source than you’ll essentially be listed as a double submission.
 Note: If you choose to work with multiple recruiting agents for jobs in this sector then the company who submits your application to the program head office first will essentially become your representative for the remaining stages of the application process and during your contracted term in Korea.
 Meaning, once you’re applications been submitted you can’t switch your representation.

-The best recruiters for teaching English in Korea should help you with the following:
+Reputable recruiters that deal with Korean schools should help you with the following:

 - Understand school contracts and the respective stipulations within them

 - Provide informative documents and resources during the job and visa stages

 - Put you in contact with other western teachers (private school sector)

 - Coordinate your arrival in Korea with your school

 - Provide help and assistance when needed during your contracted term

 If your recruiter is honest then there shouldn’t be any disadvantages.
 The problem is; there are many small ESL recruiting companies, start-up companies, inexperienced employees working off commission rates only, etc. Many of these factors contribute to the problems surrounding the English school industry in South Korea.
 Companies or individuals who are desperate to place teachers in order to sustain their incomes may, at times, provide illegitimate information in order to make the placement.
 If the recruiter that is representing you happens to fall within one of these categories then the chances of receiving false and/or inaccurate information (in hopes that you will sign with them) greatly increases.